caloni/journal/content/reading/film-theory-and-criticism.md

 Mas voltando à montagem, em algum outro texto emendado deste livro se fala sobre a cultura japonesa, e como se combina elementos visuais como kanjis, que formam representações de algo que não pode ser graficamente representado, além da forma peculiar do japonês em capturar uma cena através do desenho.

-> Our school: the dying method of spatial organisation of the phenomenon in front of the lens: from the ‘staging’ of a scene to the erection literally of a Tower of Babel in front of the lens.
-The other method, used by the Japanese, is that of ‘capturing’ with the camera, using it to organise.
+> Our school: the dying method of spatial organisation of the phenomenon in front of the lens: from the 'staging' of a scene to the erection literally of a Tower of Babel in front of the lens.
+The other method, used by the Japanese, is that of 'capturing' with the camera, using it to organise.
 Cutting out a fragment of reality by means of the lens.

 Essa diferença na forma de criar os desenhos foi significativo no início da arte, mas o autor segue demonstrando como ambos os modos podem ser combinados hoje em dia, pois a arte aglutina as boas ideias, mesmo que conflitantes.
 O Cinema, aparentemente, estreita as diferenças culturais.